alexk99/the_router/bras/bras_howto_eng.md

 ## 5.2.
 Radius server configuration

 FreeRadius is used as a RADIUS server in this howto.
-The FreeRadius project has a very good documentation and there are a lot of configuration examples available on the internet, so, excuse me for not providing any examples here.
+The FreeRadius project has very good documentation and there are a lot of configuration examples available on the internet, so, excuse me for not providing any examples here.

 But, I will provide the text of the main SQL query that illustrates using of TheRouter specific